-However, watch out for the small print, particularly on balance transfer cards.
+But watch out for the small print, particularly on balance transfer cards.
 Even an interest free credit card may still charge a fee (known as a handling or transfer fee) to transfer your balance.

-But if the fee is less than you're paying in extra interest on a more expensive card, it could still be worth doing.
+If the fee is less than you're paying in extra interest on a more expensive card, it could still be worth doing.
 However, if it could take a long time to pay off your debt, be wary of lots of short balance transfer deals which could see the amount you pay on fees really add up.

 If you’d like to clear your credit card balances quickly, one approach you can take is called “snowballing”.
 This means paying the minimum on all debts apart from one, and then paying as much as possible off that one every month.

 Some people target the debt with the highest rate, whether it’s a credit card or overdraft.
 This will help save the most in interest payments.
 Others focus payments on the smallest balance, for the satisfaction of shifting one debt as quickly as possible.